 Harness, helmet, mountain boots, crampons and ice axes provided.
 Bring your own lift pass, gloves, warm clothes, sun cream, food and water.

 *Good head for heights needed!

 Top tips: Taking several warm layers for your glacier hike is a must – even if it’s a scorcher on the valley floor – as you will find that the temperature differences are quite dramatic when you’re moving between rock and ice.
 What’s more, on a sunny day you’ll get warm when you’re moving around in direct light, but if you head into the shade then you’ll be glad of the extra layers that you brought with you.
 Waterproof trousers and jacket are highly recommended, as are telescopic poles which you will use for balance while you hike.
-You will need to take a rucksack, which should ideally be a mountaineering bag suitable for carrying your ice axe too (these can also be bought or hired in the town centre – speak to the Resort Team).
+You will need to take a rucksack, which should ideally be a mountaineering bag suitable for carrying your ice axe too (these can also be bought or hired in the town centre – speak to your guide).

 Contact the Compagnie des Guides de Chamonix or Evolution 2 to book your canyoning activity – let them know you’re coming from Chamonix All Year when you book.